-CIS 110 Introduction to Computers
+Introduction to Computers

 Prerequisites: Basic computer literacy is necessary.
-(CTS 060 will provide students the foundation for this course.)

 This course introduces computer concepts, including fundamental functions and operations of the computer.
 Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.
 Microsoft Office will be used in this course; this includes Word, Excel, Access and PowerPoint.
 This course has been approved for transfer under the CAA as a general education course in Mathematics (Quantitative).